datablockset/blockset/notes/file_format.md

 ## 0x0.
 Data

-When we read the file, we apply all the bytes but the last one to `subtree.push()`.
+When we read the file, we apply all the bytes but the last one to `tree.push()`.
 The last byte should be applied to `subtree.end()`.
 The `end()` function will return the root hash of the subtree.

 ## 0x1.
 A list of hashes

-When we read the file, we apply all the items but the last one in the list to `subtree.push()`.
-The last item should be applied to `subtree.end()`.
+When we read the file, we apply all the items but the last one in the list to `tree.push()`.
+The last item should be applied to `tree.end()`.
 The `end()` function will return the root hash of the subtree.

 ## 0x2.
 A final block